History of Danes Hill

 Robins, the Art and Design building on the Main School site, named after Robin Parfitt, was opened in May 2009.
 This provides two additional Art rooms, two Design Technology rooms and eight general classrooms.
 In November 2009, the Stable performing arts block was completed, adding new music practice rooms and a state-of-the-art theatre with dance facilities.

 The development of a Sports Centre will be the biggest project undertaken by the school since the completion of the Ark in 1994.
-Planning permission is still awaited for the proposed indoor swimming pool, sports hall, gym, indoor and outdoor changing and toilet facilities, all to be ideally located on the site of the existing outdoor swimming pool.
+Planning permission has been granted and we are in the process of building the new indoor sports centre.
 Together with the completion of the five Football/Rugby pitches, two cricket squares and a full size all-weather surface hockey pitch, both current and future pupils will derive enormous benefit from some truly enviable facilities during their time at Danes Hill School.

 With thanks to Francis Hansom